Do It Yourself Home Repairs

 However, even the mechanically challenged can usually recaulk the right way by following a few simple steps:

-Dig out as much old caulk as possible so that a shallow groove is formed along the entire edge between the bathtub and the tile or the tub or shower surround.
+Dig out as much old caulk as possible to form a shallow groove along the entire edge between the bathtub and the tile or the tub or shower surround.

 Using a latex-based tub-and-tile caulk in either a squeeze tube or a caulking gun, fill the shallow groove with a thin, continuous bead of caulk.

-While the line of caulk is still fresh and before a skin starts to set and harden - within a few minutes, at most - moisten your fingertip and use it to smooth the caulk out and push it thoroughly into any gaps.
+While the line of caulk is still fresh and before the skin starts to set and harden—within a few minutes, at most—moisten your fingertip and use it to smooth the caulk out and push it thoroughly into any gaps.

-The trick is to use the least amount of caulk necessary to fill the small gap between two different materials and surfaces.
+The trick is using the least caulk necessary to fill the tiny gap between two materials and surfaces.

-It should be nearly invisible when complete, and not protrude any farther than the tile or the edge of the tub or shower.
+When completed, it should be nearly invisible and not protrude any farther than the tile or the edge of the tub or shower.

 Otherwise, it can act as a trap for moisture and allow mildew to grow.
 Let the caulk set for as long as the package directions indicate (it's usually overnight).

-If stains do appear, try cleaning the caulking with a mildew-killer or other commercially available grout-and-caulk cleaner.
+If stains appear, try cleaning the caulking with a mildew-killer or commercially available grout-and-caulk cleaner.

 Do It Yourself Home Repairs: On the Wall